 How much are tuition fees?

 The amount providers charge varies – for UK and EU students, it can be up to £9,250 per year for a full-time training programme.
-You can see how much your chosen provider charges when you use our search tool to find training programmes – fees and funding details can be found in the ‘About this training provider’ section.
-Alternatively, you can find this information on the training provider’s website.
+You can see how much your chosen provider charges on their website.

 Looking for extra advice on banking, budgeting, or managing your student debt?